SherryObuhuma/Cloud-Native-Task-Manager-Flask-React-MongoDB-/README.md

 ### 4. CI/CD with Jenkins
 The project includes a Jenkinsfile and pipeline that:
-a.
-Pulls the latest code from GitHub
+- Pulls the latest code from GitHub
-b.
-Builds Docker images for frontend & backend
+- Builds Docker images for frontend & backend
-c.
-Pushes images to DockerHub
+- Pushes images to DockerHub
-d.
-Deploys updated containers automatically
+- Deploys updated containers automatically